Integrative Neuroscience Advising

 Declaring your major:

-If you're interested in declaring a major in Integrative Neuroscience you should come to the advising office (S4-230B) to fill out the necessary paperwork.
+If you're interested in declaring a major in Integrative Neuroscience, you must have completed PSYC 111 General Psychology with a grade of C or higher, and you must have completed PSYC 243 Statistical Analysis and Design with a C or higher, and you must hold a class standing of second semester freshman or higher.
+If you meet these requirements and want to declare your major as Integrative Neuroscience, please send an email with your request to firstname.lastname@example.org .
 We encourage you to do so by the end of your sophomore year.
 Transfer students intending to major in Integrative Neuroscience should contact the academic advisor when you arrive on campus.
 Please note: declaring an interest in Integrative Neuroscience on your admissions application does not mean you are a major.
 All students enter Binghamton as undeclared.
-There are no requirements to declare, but you must be at least a second semester Freshman to do so.

-*Students matriculated Fall 2013 or after may declare as Integrative Neuroscience majors, but may not declare in the track system as it is being fazed out.
+*Students matriculated Fall 2013 or after may declare as Integrative Neuroscience majors, but may not declare in the track system as it is being phased out.

 - Organismic (O) track: This track places emphasis on an organismic approach to the study of the biological bases of behavior.
 Topics include animal social behavior, behavioral ecology, sociobiology, orientation systems, biorhythms and information processing (perception, learning, memory, communication).
 Students considering graduate study in these areas should select this track.